Information is based on my personal travel & research- updated: (March 2018)

 Sauraha is a town outside of the park.
 There has never been a fee to enter the village.
 Sauraha is where the majority of people stay when visiting Chitwan National park.

-The current cost of Chitwan permit is 1500 rupees for a foreigner (westerner).
+The current cost of a Chitwan National Park permit is 2000 rupees for a foreigner.
 1000 rupees for SAARC.
-50 rupees for Nepali plus a government imposed 13% VAT (yes the park is already paid for by taxes and tourists fees).
+50 rupees for Nepali.
+The prices increased in mid 2018 and are reflected here.

 The ticket is valid for one day only.
 However, if you buy your ticket after 2pm with proof or a next day half/full day jungle trekking ticket you can take a late afternoon Elephant jungle tour on the day you buy your ticket.